Responding to drought

 Water conservation efforts

-Thanks largely to the adoption of additional, enhanced water conservation measures in 2003, conservation efforts in the Las Vegas Valley have helped reduce the community’s Colorado River consumption by 28 billion gallons between 2002 and 2017, even as the population increased by nearly 660,000 residents during that time.
+Thanks largely to the adoption of additional, enhanced water conservation measures in 2003, conservation efforts in the Las Vegas Valley have helped reduce the community’s Colorado River consumption.
+The community used 27 billion gallons less water in 2018 than in 2002, despite a population increase of more than 690,000 residents during that time.

-In 2017, Southern Nevada used 127 gallons per capita per day, representing a 36 percent decline the community’s per capita water use since 2002.
+In 2018, Southern Nevada used 124 gallons per capita per day, representing a 38 percent decline in the community’s per capita water use since 2002.

 Preparing for shortage

-As the Southern Nevada Water Authority prepares for a possible federal shortage in 2020, the community is asked to conserve more than ever.
+As the Southern Nevada Water Authority prepares for a possible federal shortage, the community is asked to conserve more than ever.
 SNWA General Manager John Entsminger comments on the importance of conservation.

 There's no better time than the present to take on water-smart resolutions and do your part to conserve.